gin-gonic/examples/ratelimiter/README.md

 go run rate.go -rps=100
 ```

-- Let's hava a simple test by ab with 3000 mock requests, not surprisingly，it will takes 10ms each request.
+- Let's have a simple test by ab with 3000 mock requests, not surprisingly，it will takes 10ms each request.

 ```bash
 ab -n 3000 -c 1 http://localhost:8080/rate